yemisprojects/eks-infra/README.md

 #### Resources deployed

 Below is a list of key resources deployed via Github Actions.
-For a complete list of all resources, see the [doc for terraform](https://github.com/yemisprojects/eks-infra/tree/main/eks_infra/dev#readme) in this repo.
+For a complete list of all resources, see the [doc for terraform](https://github.com/yemisprojects/eks-infra/tree/main/eks_infra/dev#readme) within this repo.

 1. Provisioned Jenkins Server running on EC2
 2. EKS Cluster with 1 managed Node group
 3. Karpenter cluster auto-scaler
 4. ArgoCD
 5. Prometheus and Grafana

+Jenkins should be setup to be scalable and highly available but a single instance is used here for simplicity.
+Review the [documentation](https://www.jenkins.io/doc/book/scaling/architecting-for-scale/) for more information if needed.

 ## How to access Grafanna
 An AWS load balancer controller was installed and used to expose the grafana service using the domain name you provided earlier.
 Go to your browser, provide the domain name and login with the default credentials below.